mdtanrikulu/ens-verified/ENSIP.md

 - **Resolvers**: Any resolver that implements `ITextResolver` (specifically the `setText` and `text` functions from EIP-634) is compatible.
 No resolver upgrades are needed.
 - **ENS Registry**: No changes to the ENS registry contract are required.
-- **Existing records**: Verifiable records use the `vr:` prefix, which does not conflict with any existing text record key conventions.
+- **Existing records**: Verifiable records use the `vr:` prefix to namespace them within text record keys.
 - **Clients**: ENS clients that do not understand verifiable records will simply see them as opaque text records.
 This is by design -- verifiable records degrade gracefully to standard text records.

 The only prerequisite is that the user's resolver must authorize the `VerifiableRecordController` as a writer (see Section 11).